flipkart-incubator/watchdog/README.md

 ```
 **Install PyV8:**

-Incase, if you are facing any issues in installing, follow below steps (workaround, works for Ubuntu 16+)
+Incase of any issues while installing, follow the below steps (workaround for Ubuntu 16+)
 ```
 $ export LC_ALL=C
 $ cd /tmp